 - Not enough traffic – The platform you use may have a minimum number of users in a retargeting list for ads to start running.

-- No actions toward conversion – When you get clicks but nobody converts you may either have to work more on giving a reason for people to want to take action, or you may have to improve the conversion process.
+- No actions toward conversion – When you get clicks, but nobody converts, you may either have to work more on giving a reason for people to want to take action or improve the conversion process.
 For that, check out our conversion optimization guide.

 6. Key takeaways